researchgate/react-intersection-observer/examples/components/WithRootMargin/README.md

 The option `rootMargin`'s syntax follows that of the `margin` CSS property.
 The unit(s) however **must** be provided in either `px` or `%` or both.
-It can also contain _negative values_, which are very useful to shrink the viewport size.
+It can also contain _negative values_, which are very useful to shrink the available viewport of the `IntersectionObserver`.

 Interestingly a percentage value works great to determine if an item is visible on very different screen sizes, e.g.: mobile vs desktop screens.

-Note that in the example below, we conciously show how to set a root to DOM reference using the `disable` option.
-This option accepts types `Element` and `String`.
-A more effective way is then to pass a valid `querySelector` string instead.
+Note that in the example below, we conciously show how to set a root to a DOM element, making use of the `disable` option.
+Since both `Element` and `String` can be used, a more effective way would be to pass a valid `querySelector` string instead.

 ```jsx
 import React, { Component } from 'react';